Boris14/steering-behaviors/README.md

 # Steering Behaviors
-A Love2D simulation of Steering behaviors
+A Love2D simulation of Steering behaviors based on this article https://www.red3d.com/cwr/steer/gdc99/ by Craig Reynolds